AnnikaTjuka/annikatjuka.github.io/cv.md

 ## Work experience (in Academia)

-2019 |  **Reseach Associate** in the [FAHMRRR](https://www.projekte.hu-berlin.de/en/fahmrrr/index.html?set_language=en) project, funded by the European Research Council (ERC): An investigation of how humans process meaning in utterances, concentrating on focus alternatives.
+2019 |  **Research Associate** in the [FAHMRRR](https://www.projekte.hu-berlin.de/en/fahmrrr/index.html?set_language=en) project, funded by the European Research Council (ERC): An investigation of how humans process meaning in utterances, concentrating on focus alternatives.
 In my project, I investigate the recall of focus alternatives among Vietnamese speakers.
 Principal investigator: Prof. Dr. Katharina Spalek

 2017 - 2019 |  **Student research assistant** in the [MelaTAMP](https://www.projekte.hu-berlin.de/en/melatamp/project%20description?set_language=en) project, funded by the German Research Foundation (DFG): A corpus- based research on TAM and polarity expressions in Oceanic languages of Melanesia.